abhizer/abhizer.github.io/posts/windows-privilege-escalation-dnsadmin-to-domaincontroller.md

 Here, because the Windows machine is of 64 bit achitechture, we're using x64 payload.

-#serving the file using SMB Server using smbserver.py, that comes with Python3-Impacket.
+#### Serving the file using SMB Server using smbserver.py, that comes with Python3-Impacket.

 ```powershell
 cd /usr/share/doc/python3-impacket/examples